ninchistudios/musicproduction/end-to-end-checklist.md

 ### Edit

-1. Gain stage to -18dBFS.
+1. Gain stage tracks to 0dB VU.
 2. Create composite track from all takes for each track.
 3. Clean up, tighten up and tune up each track.
 4. Tune vocals.